 Contrary to what a person who is accustomed to non-assertive behavior imagines; assertive behavior evokes respect in others, whereas the other approaches do not.

 When you behave assertively, others are confident that you will, "say what you mean and that you mean what you say."
 Clear communication like this is a pleasure for everyone and builds trust and cooperation.
-Do you have difficulty knowing what you want or how you are feeling?

 People are more comfortable with those people who are upfront with their thoughts and feelings.
 In fact, 'head-games' is a derogatory word that refers to people who communicate non-assertively.

 If you want others to feel comfortable around you, it is essential that you develop an assertive style of behavior.
 This includes how you think, speak, and conduct yourself.